allpix-squared/allpix-squared/src/modules/NetlistWriter/README.md

 ## Description

 Integrates micro-electronics simulation elements in the Allpix Squared simulation flow.
-Allows the user to generate netlists (input file used by an electrical simulator to simulate the behavior of the circuit) from a given netlist template. `SPECTRE` (Cadence environment) and `SPICE` syntaxes are allowed and can be selected using the `target` parameter.
+Allows the user to generate netlists (input file used by an electrical simulator to simulate the behavior of the circuit) from a given netlist template. `SPECTRE` (Cadence environment) and `SPICE` syntax are allowed and can be selected using the `target` parameter.
 This module is mostly intended for analog front-end electrical simulation using the `PixelCharge` object data.

 The netlist template needs to be formatted as described and illustrated (`SPECTRE` syntax) below: